bytecodealliance/wasmtime/cranelift/docs/metaref.rst

   instruction.
 - An :term:`instruction predicate` that must be satisfied by the instruction's immediate operands.
+- The CPU mode that must be active.
 - A :term:`sub-target predicate` that must be satisfied by the currently active sub-target.
 - :term:`Register constraint`\s that must be satisfied by the instruction's value